-- If we increase the sensing time τ, the spectrum sensing becomes more accurate.
-On the other hand, data transmission duration decreases.
-Therefore, a trade-off exists between the sensing time and the transmission capacity of our CR network. - To increase probability of detection $P_d(\phi, \tau)$, SU{tx} 's antenna should be pointed to PU{tx} 's direction to receive the maximum power.
-On the other hand, the SU{tx} 's antenna should be pointed to SU{rx} 's direction to maximize the transmission capacity.
-Thus, there is a sensing-capacity trade-off in terms of the SU{tx} 's antenna orientation.
+- If we increase the sensing time τ, the spectrum sensing will be more accurate.
+On the other hand, the available time for data transmission decreases.
+Therefore, a trade-off exists between the sensing time and the transmission capacity of our CR network. - ► To increase $P_d(\phi, \tau)$ during spectrum sensing, the SU{tx}'s antenna should be pointed to PU{tx}'s direction to receive the maximum power.
+On the other hand, the SU{tx}'s antenna should be pointed to SU{rx}'s direction to maximize the transmission capacity.
+Thus, there is a sensing-capacity trade-off in terms of the SU{tx}'s antenna orientation.

-There are trade-offs between sensing and capacity in terms of sensing duration τ and SU{tx}'s antenna orientation.
+- > A trade-off exists between the sensing and capacity in terms of the sensing time. - Another trade-off exists between sensing and capacity in terms of the SU{tx}'s antenna orientation.